A Review of Deep Learning-based Approaches for Deepfake Content Detection: Review methodology

 \subsection{Search Keywords}

 The following keywords were considered for searching the eligible articles: ``deep learning'', ``convolutional neural network'', ``deepfake detection'' , ``deepfake dataset'', ``tampering video detection'', and ``fake video detection''.
-Moreover, we combine the previous keywords with ``recurrent neural network'', ``LSTM'', and ``GRU'' for a broader tracking of works in the temporal learning domain.
+Moreover, we combine the previous keywords with ``recurrent neural network'', ``LSTM'', ``GRU'', ``LLM'' and ``Transformers'' for a broader tracking of works in the temporal learning domain.
 A joint of keywords was used to assemble the following command search: